 Worker safety is a big issue in the construction industry.
 Workplace injuries and illness count have remained constant for many years.
 It must be the top priority for a business owner to look after workers’ safety and protect them against accidents and injuries.

 One way to keep workers safe is possible by regularly training them about safety.
 Accidents are preventable with strict enforcement of safe work practices.
 The firm commitment to worker safety also improves its reputation.

-The ILO geneva also incorporated PIACT (International Programme for the Improvement of Working Conditions and Environment) objective making work more human.
+The ILO Geneva also incorporated the PIACT (International Programme for the Improvement of Working Conditions and Environment) objective of making work more human.

 Most Common Construction Project Management Faqs